davidqiu1993/OpenCVLinux/README.md

 `./generate.sh Webcam`

-The letter case should be considered, and after running the above command, the corresponding executable program `Webcam.a` will be generated in the `release/` directory.
+The letter case should be considered, and after running the above command, the corresponding executable program `Webcam.out` will be generated in the `release/` directory.

 ## Application Usages